-JAMAICA INTERNATIONAL REGGAE FILM FESTIVAL 2013 OFFICIAL PROGRAMME
+JAMAICA INTERNATIONAL REGGAE FILM FESTIVAL 2014 – ENTRIES NOW OPEN

-In the decades since 1972 when Jamaica’s first feature film “The Harder They Come” exposed reggae to the world on its soundtrack, a growing number of films have continued to be made that focus on Jamaica’s music culture.
-In 2008 a new film genre was born when these films were gathered together in one place for the first ever REGGAE FILM FESTIVAL, held at Emancipation Park in New Kingston, February 25th-27th.
+In the decades since 1972 when Jamaica’s first feature film “THE HARDER THEY COME” exposed the island’s reggae music to the world on its soundtrack, a growing number of films have been made that focus on or include aspects of Jamaica’s music culture.
+In 2008 a collection of new films of this genre were gathered together in one place for three nights of the first ever REGGAE FILM FESTIVAL held at Emancipation Park, New Kingston, February 25th-27th.

 Organized as a feature of the first Reggae Month by the Jamaican Ministry of Culture with the co-sponsorship of private sector companies, the REGGAE FILM FESTIVAL 2008 presented 20 films over three nights in the presence of film makers and actors from Jamaica, Spain, Germany, the UK, USA, Canada and Britain — some of whom came specially to bring their films to the Festival.
 On closing night six film pioneers were inducted as the first Executive Directors of a Jamaica Film Academy and the Reggae Film Festival was declared a success.

-Several of the films shown then and in the four succeeding festivals have received international exposure and distribution as a result of the international media coverage of the REGGAE FILM FESTIVAL over the years, including the German feature film ‘ALMOST HEAVEN” , the reggae documentary “DUB ECHOES”, the sports documentary ‘WHY DO JAMAICANS RUN SO FAST?”, the tribute film “BOB MARLEY: MAKING OF A LEGEND” and the Feature films “WAH DO DEM”, ‘A DANCE FOR GRACE” and “CONCRETE JUNGLE – KINGSTON 12″, each of which won Reggae Film Festival Honour Awards before going on to international fame.
+AWARD WINNING FILMS Several of the films shown then and in the five succeeding festivals have received international exposure and distribution as a result of the international media coverage of the REGGAE FILM FESTIVAL over the years, including the German feature film ‘ALMOST HEAVEN” , the reggae documentary “DUB ECHOES”, the award-winning cricket documentary ”FIRE IN BABYLON” and the Feature films “WAH DO DEM”, ‘A DANCE FOR GRACE” and “CONCRETE JUNGLE – KINGSTON 12″, each of which won Reggae Film Festival Honour Awards before going on to international fame.

-The Jamaica Film Academy thanks all its supporters, friends and helpers over the years, and looks forward to a bigger and better JAMAICA INTERNATIONAL REGGAE FILM & MUSIC FESTIVAL 2013.
-See you at Island Village, Ocho Rios, Independence Week, August 1-5.
+The Jamaica Film Academy thanks all its supporters, friends and helpers over the years, and looks forward to a bigger and better JAMAICA INTERNATIONAL REGGAE FILM & MUSIC FESTIVAL 2014.

 For further questions & information please contact us